Oxsomi/core3/README.md

   - Log for colored and proper cross platform logging.
   - For more info check the [documentation](docs/types.md).
 - OxC3_formats: deps(OxC3_types)
   - A library for reading/writing files.
-Currently only for BMP, DDS and oiCA/oiDL (proprietary zip-style formats).
+Currently only for BMP, DDS and oiCA/oiDL (proprietary zip-style formats) and oiSH (wrapping compiled shaders into one for use in different graphics APIs).
   - For more info check the [documentation](docs/formats.md).
 - OxC3_platforms: deps(OxC3_types, OxC3_formats)
   - For everything that's platform dependent (excluding some exceptions for OxC3_types).